DIIV: 2023–2024: Frog in Boiling Water

-DIIV gained new fans and played to a wider, larger arena-rock audience when they were selected to open for Depeche Mode during several stops on the “Memento Mori” tour in 2023, including performances at venues such as the Kaseya Center in Miami, FL on October 12, 2023, the United Center in Chicago, IL on November 13, and the Barclays Center in Brooklyn, NY on December 3, among others.
+DIIV gained new fans and played to a wider, larger arena-rock audience when they were selected to open for Depeche Mode during several stops on the Memento Mori World Tour in 2023, including performances at venues such as the Kaseya Center in Miami, FL on October 12, 2023, the United Center in Chicago, IL on November 13, and the Barclays Center in Brooklyn, NY on December 3, among others.

 On February 15, 2024, the band announced that their next LP would be released on May 24, 2024, on label Fantasy Records.
 The album's lead single, "Brown Paper Bag", was released on YouTube the same day.
 The album, Frog in Boiling Water, is titled after Daniel Quinn's metaphor in philosophical novel The Story of B, and refers to the "slow, sick, and overwhelmingly banal collapse of society under end-stage capitalism, the brutal realities we’ve maybe come to accept as normal".
 The band describes the album as "a collection of snapshots from various angles of our modern condition which we think highlights what this collapse looks like and, more particularly, what it feels like."

+2026-present: Zirp!

+In July 2026, the band announced their album Zirp!.
+Produced by A. G. Cook, the album is scheduled to release on October 30, 2026.

+Musical style and influences

+DIVVs music has bee described as indie rock, dream pop, shoegaze, post-punk, alternative rock, experimental rock.
+The band's primary influences include indie rock bands such as Pavement, The Strokes, Pixies and Arctic Monkeys, shoegaze bands such as My Bloody Valentine, Slowdive and Ride, alternative rock bands such R.E.M., U2, Nirvana, Radiohead, The Smiths and Sonic Youth, krautrock & post-punk bands such as Joy Division, The Cure, Kraftwerk, Neu! and Can.